Irynavb/CleverTalks/README.md

 iOS Swift application to share ideas in a chat application, written in Swift and Firebase.

 An application on the development stage.
-Expected release is January 2021.
+Expected release is 2021.